npcoding25/Homework4.Code-Quiz/README.md

 ### Challenges

 The toughest part about the code quiz for me was making the timer function properly and saving multiple scores.
+I realized after i had written most of my code in javascript that i could have made an array of questions and used that to make a loop which would have shortened my code considerably.
+I had already spent a lot of time figuring it out this way so I did not want to change it.

 ### Screenshots